venkateshguddanti/MasterMind/README.md

 # MasterMind
-master mind game to compare 4 digit randomly degenerate text with given input
+master mind game to compare 4 digit randomly generate text with given input

 GREEN -> When the character is in the right spot ORANGE -> When the character is in the random string but not in the right spot RED -> When the character is not in the random string